curiousest/curiousest.github.io/_posts/2024-09-01-editing-science-fiction-with-llms.md

 Good work comes from executing each part of a writing process effectively and good work can be done by many team compositions, but some team comps consistently perform better than others.
 For example, all the "review to find" tasks are best executed by someone with a different perspective than the writer - whether it's "distant-future you" after you forgot what you wrote, a person with different genetic code, or something derived from an entirely different sort of code...
 Someone with a lot of experience is usually great for development edits, and getting feedback from your target audience is critical.

 In this first article of the series, I'm going to explore the steps that have to do with "high-level editing" (steps 4 and 6), using LLMs to produce **development edits** and **not** line edits or copy edits.
 Generating the edits alone didn't require any programming or fine-tuning to get a great result, just basic prompting.
 Using LLMs to assist with writing or lower-level edits needs a lot more technical expertise.
-In followup articles, I will explore the steps that have to do with line edits (step 8) generating new writing (steps 3, 5, 7, and 9).
+In followup articles, I will explore the steps that have to do with line edits (step 8) and generating new writing (steps 3, 5, 7, and 9).

 <div style="display: flex; justify-content: space-between; width: 800px; margin: auto;">
 <img src="https://i.imgur.com/VBdni8A.jpg" style="width: calc(33.33% - 4px); margin-right: 2px;"/>